 St George's College offers a comprehensive curriculum to cater for all our pupils’ aspirations.

 Our Jesuit Ethos flows from the twofold commandment of our Lord Jesus Christ which stresses the love of God and love of one’s neighbour.

 We offer a comprehensive cultural programme which provides pupils the opportunity to develop skills needed in a changing world, and to learn the value of doing everything for the Greater Glory of God.

 We have a variety of activities that take place during the term.
 We are keen to keep you informed on up and coming events you maybe interested in.

 Fr Joseph Arimoso SJ presides at a school Mass in the Jubilee Hall.

-He was then assigned to do his pastoral work as Makumbi mission where he spent two years before he was sent for further studies in education at Roehampton University in London.
-On completing his MA in Education, he was sent to Ghana for the last stage of Jesuit formation called tertianship.
+He was then assigned to do his pastoral work at Makumbi mission where he spent two years before being sent for further studies in education at Roehampton University in London.
+After completing his MA in Education, he was sent to Ghana for the last stage of Jesuit formation called tertianship.